awflwafl/passwordnight/index.md

 ## Step 5: Host a [#PasswordNight]

 Host a [#PasswordNight] to help your family and friends improve their personal online security.

+### Do I need permission to run a [#PasswordNight]?

+No!
+You can run an independent [#PasswordNight] without seeking permission from the project.

+### I want to do it differently.
+Do I have to do it exactly like this?

+No!
+You are free to use this resource as inspiration and make your own adaptations.
+You are also welcome and encouraged to share ideas for improving the project

 ## Learn More